ponyaid/letstrade/README.md

 You must have postgres installed.
 You must also create a database and add the environment variables.

 ## Environment variables
+Create a .env file in the root of the project.
 For the application to work, you must add the following environment variables:

 ```
 ADMIN_EMAIL
 ADMIN_PASSWORD

 DATABASE_NAME
 DATABASE_USER
 DATABASE_PASS

+SENDER
+SENDER_PASS
 ```

 ## Running